 If you do not know Jesus Christ as your personal Savior, do you think your good works will save you?
 Do you think God will understand that you rejected the sacrifice made by the Son to give you the perfection required by God?
 Do you think that The Party’s rules will not apply to you?
 In John 5:24, the Bible says, “Truly, truly, I say to you, whoever hears My Word and believes Him who sent me has eternal life.
 He does not come into judgment, but has passed from death to life.”

 Salvation is there for the asking.
 If you’re ready, you can pray like this: “Jesus, I believe that you shed Your blood, died on the cross, and rose from the dead for me.
 I repent of my sin.
 I ask you to forgive me and come into my heart.
 Help me to live for You in Jesus’ name.
 Amen.”
 Then check out these resources for new Christian converts.

 Check Out These Other Resources

-This is one of the tracts available on the Free Bible Tracts tab.
-Share them with friends and family or print them to pass out wherever you go.
+This blog is also a tract available on the Free Resources to Share the Gospel tab and Tracts.com.
+Share with friends and family or print them to pass out wherever you go.
 Please sign up for the mailing list on the upper right (or at the bottom on a phone).
 Also, check out my YouTube channel where I read my blogs for those who like to listen on the go.
 I also have a playlist of hymns from the talented 16-year-old worship leader at my church.